The Master of Advanced Study (M.A.S.) in Global Affairs is a one-year program for mid-career professionals.

 Program of Study

 The program of study is customized to a student’s individual academic and professional goals.
 Students take 8 courses in one year of full time study.
 Part time study is not permitted.
-Courses are chosen in consultation with the Director of Graduate Studies (DGS) at the start of each semester.
-Students select courses from the Jackson Institute’s regular offerings as well as courses from throughout the Graduate School and professional schools.
-M.A.S. candidates have access to all Jackson Institute services and are welcome to work with Jackson affiliated faculty and Senior Fellows.
+Courses are chosen in consultation with the Assistant Dean for Graduate Education at the start of each semester.
+Students select courses from the Jackson’s regular offerings as well as courses from throughout the Graduate School and other professional schools.
+M.A.S. candidates have access to all Jackson School services and are welcome to work with Jackson affiliated faculty and Senior Fellows.

-Students in the Master of Advanced Study in Global Affairs may not be considered for, or transferred into, the Jackson Institute’s two-year M.A. program.
+Students in the Master of Advanced Study in Global Affairs may not be considered for, or transferred into, the Jackson School’s two-year M.P.P. program.

 An application packet consists of a personal statement, three letters of recommendation, CV and transcripts from all prior institutions attended.
 GRE scores are optional.
 Students whose native language is not English will have to take the TOEFL examination.